 Back pain flare-ups are frustrating, but they don’t mean you’re back to square one.
 The key to successful recovery is understanding how to gradually return to normal activity without re-aggravating your symptoms.
 This process requires patience and a systematic approach that prioritizes movement quality over quantity.

 Professional guidance can be invaluable during this process.
-Understanding the difference between chiropractors and physical therapists can help you choose the right professional support for your specific needs.
+Understanding the difference between chiropractors and physical therapists can help you choose the right professional support for your needs.
 Both have valuable roles in back pain recovery, but they offer different approaches and interventions.

 Mind-Body Approaches to Back Pain